Pratik4230/MachineCoding/README.md

 - **Real-time Window Size Tracking:** Keeps your UI up-to-date with current window dimensions.
 - **Effortless Integration:** Simple to use in any React component.
 - **Optimized Performance:** Utilizes `useLayoutEffect` for smooth updates.

+### ClickOutside Component

+The `ClickOutside` component is designed to handle outside clicks using React hooks.
+This is particularly useful for closing modals, dropdowns, or any UI component when a user clicks outside of it.

+#### Features:
+- **Custom Hook: useOutsideClick:** A reusable hook that detects clicks outside a specified element.
+- **State Management:** Manages the visibility of content based on user interactions outside the component.
+- **User Experience:** Enhances UI by efficiently managing component state and improving usability.

+## Conclusion

+This project aims to provide practical and reusable solutions for common machine coding round questions using modern web development tools and best practices.
+For more details and to explore the code, visit the [MachineCoding](https://github.com/Pratik4230/MachineCoding) repository.